connorrothschild/v2/content/home/contact.md

 title = "Let's Connect."
 subtitle = """
-If you think my skills could help your organization, let's chat.
+I love learning and teaching new things.
+Feel free  to reach out through any of the mediums below to get in touch!
 """

 # Automatically link email and phone?
-autolink = true
+autolink = false

 # Email form provider
 #   0: Disable email form
 #   1: Netlify (requires that the site is hosted by Netlify)
 #   2: formspree.io
-email_form = 0
+email_form = 1

 [design.background]
   # Apply a background color, gradient, or image.